GazzaJ/CI-MS3-W3Recipes/README.md

 ______

 ## **Testing** <a name="testing"></a>
-All of the testing conducted on this app', and the bugs identified are documented in the following document:-
+All of the testing conducted on this app', as well as any bugs encountered and explanations of solutions are documented in the following file:-
 # [TESTING.md](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/TESTING.md)

 ______